 11. The first paragraph of Article 5 of the draft stipulates, as mentioned before, that the present Law shall be implemented on the basis of the conclusion of agreements and programs with the States where there are persons of Romanian ethnic origin.
-This presupposes that such agreements or programs are in existence with all the States concerned, and preferably in force at the moment of the entry into force of the present Law.
-The explanatory memorandum should contain the pertinent information on the state of affairs.
-It is pointed out in this context that, for instance, no bilateral agreement on friendly neighbourhood relations exist between Romania and Moldova at the moment.
+The Commission wishes to stress in this respect the importance of consulting the relevant home-States.